"powerful and dynamically exciting" (the Australian)

 Joy and curiosity are central to Elizabeth Sellars’ lifelong quest to create uplifting musical performances that transcend the mundane.
 Drawing upon her belief that music can delve into our essence, bring beauty to our lives and transport us to the sublime, Elizabeth’s artistic approach is to connect audiences with wonder through sculpted sound that is nuanced, rich, warm and ardent.

 Elizabeth was born in Melbourne, Australia where her teachers were Nehama Patkin (piano), Andre Hadges, Arkady Feldman and Nathan Gutman (violin).
 As a student at the newly established Victorian College of the Arts Secondary School, she was a member of the Birubi Quartet, established and mentored by Marco Van Pagee.
-She was awarded multiple scholarships by the Lady Northcote Trust, the Australian Business Foundation, Queen Elizabeth Jubilee Trust, The Australian Musicians Guild, the English Speaking Union and the Musical Society of Victoria.
+She was awarded multiple scholarships and prizes by the Lady Northcote Trust, the Australian Business Foundation, Queen Elizabeth Jubilee Trust, The Australian Musicians Guild, the English Speaking Union and the Musical Society of Victoria.

-Elizabeth has appeared variously as guest Concertmaster and guest Principal Violin with the Tasmanian and Melbourne Symphony Orchestras, Orchestra Victoria, Australian Chamber Orchestra, Melbourne Chamber Orchestra and the Australian Romantic and Classical Orchestra.
+In Australia Elizabeth has appeared variously as guest Concertmaster and guest Principal Violin with the Tasmanian and Melbourne Symphony Orchestras, Orchestra Victoria, Australian Chamber Orchestra, Melbourne Chamber Orchestra and the Australian Romantic and Classical Orchestra.
 She has also toured with the Australian World Orchestra.

 Strongly committed to the performance of new work, Elizabeth has received funding from the Australia Council for commissioning works for solo violin.
 She has performed world premieres by Katy Abbott, Julian Yu, Dominik Karski, Paul Stanhope, Paul Dean, Chris Dench, Livia Teodorescu-Ciocănea, Andrew Ford, Gordon Kerry, Paul Grabowsky, Mary Finsterer and Dave Douglas.